Riksråd: Rigsrådet in Denmark

 The number of councillors was not laid down.
 Normally it was about 20, but from time to time deaths might reduce their number wherefore it was supplied by mass creations.
 Not until 1648 was the number of councillors finally fixed to 23.

 The authority of the council was indisputable, and within some limits the kings also tried to co-operate.
 However most of the kings neglected some of the rules and, for instance, foreign questions presented many loopholes.
 The many military defeats of the 17th century and especially growing economic problems and conservatism of the nobility also weakened the prestige of the council, and the king gradually tried to strengthen his own influence.
 At the introduction of absolute monarchy in 1660, the council was abolished.

 The word Rigsråd was revived in Denmark in the 19th century.
-During 1854–1866 it was used about a special federal council dealing with all common legislative questions of Denmark and Schleswig-Holstein, and from 1863 of Denmark and Schleswig alone.
+During 1854–1866 it was used for a special federal council dealing with all common legislative questions of Denmark and Schleswig-Holstein, and from 1863 of Denmark and Schleswig alone.
 It had hardly anything else in common with its old namesake other than the title.
-The loss of Schleswig in 1864 made it redundant, and it was abolished by the new constitution two years later.
+(The world's first use of the Single transferable vote in an election of legislators was seen in the 1855 Rigsrad election.)
+The loss of Schleswig in 1864 made the Rigsrad redundant, and it was abolished by the new constitution two years later.

 Riksrådet in Norway

 The Norwegian Riksråd gradually emerged around 1300, evolving from the King's council.
 It emerged clearly as a power factor after 1319, during the minority of King Magnus VII Eriksson.
 There do not seem to have been any clear rules for how many members the council should have, or who should be councillors.
 During the 15th century, the number could be from 30 to 40, whereas after 1500 it was barely above ten.
 The Norwegian bishops were automatically members.
 There were at the time five bishops in mainland Norway (the archbishop in Trondheim, the bishops in Oslo, Hamar, Stavanger, Bergen), as well as one in the Faroe Islands, two on Iceland, one in Greenland, and one in Orkney (lost to Scotland in 1468).
 The bishops from the islands rarely participated in the Norwegian Riksråd.
 In addition, the chaplains of the royal chapels in Oslo and Bergen were permanent members.
 So were the commanders of the five strongest castles of Norway: Bohus, Akershus in Oslo, the castles in Bergen, Tønsberg and Trondheim.
 The rest of the council was recruited from the Norwegian nobility.
-Only Norwegians were eligible for these places in the Norwegian Riksråd – however, this was also taken to include foreigners who had married a Norwegian.
-As several of the bishops and commanders of the castles were foreign – mostly Danish, but also some Swedish – the number of Norwegians in the Norwegian Riksråd gradually diminished.
+Only Norwegians were eligible for these places in the Norwegian Riksråd – however, the eligibility extended also to include foreigners who had married a Norwegian.
+As several of the bishops and commanders of the castles were foreigners – mostly Danish, but also some Swedish – the number of Norwegians in the Norwegian Riksråd gradually diminished.
 The archbishop of Trondheim mostly acted as the head of the council.